aruanoguate/gitflow-in-azure-devops/README.md

 git frs <release-name>
 ```

-You can publish a release branch to `develop` and `master` by running any of the below commands on a checked out release branch, which will create two *pull request* on the server:
+When you're done with your adjustments, you can publish the branch to `develop` and `master` by running any of the below commands on a checked out release branch, this will create two *pull request* on the server:
 ```console
 git flow.release.publish
 git frp
 ```

-In cases when you're certain that no modifications are needed before the release, you can perform the two above actions at the same time by running any of the below commands:
+In cases when you're certain that no adjustments are needed before the release, you can perform the two above actions at the same time by running any of the below commands:
 ```console
 git flow.release.all <release-name>
 git fra <release-name>